ranim-gh/word_counter/README.md

-this is is just a simple program to count the amount of words in any given input
+this is is  a simple program to count the amount of words in any given input